Xoffio/Online_Classes/AdvancedRust_ManagingProjects/01_03_defining_modules/README.md

 # 01.03 to 01.05

-In this package we will write the content of the videos
+In this package we will write the content of the videos:

 ## `1.3 Defining Modules` inline modules
 To define modules in the same file just type `mod [name_of_module]` and declare the functions inside it.
 You can also declare modules inside modules.
 Check the `main.rs` file to learn more.